GUERNICA MAGAZINE 9-2015

 But what’s to stop us from teaching it ourselves?
 Imagine doing what Wallace Seabolt does with his fellow Cherokees.
 Imagine taking your child to a creek that feeds your local reservoir.
 Imagine the two of you kneeling, touching the water, and perhaps saying a simple “thank you” as the liquid spills from your hand back to the Earth.
 Imagine that.

-Mark Warren is the author of Two Winters in a Tipi.
+Mark Warren is the author of Secrets of the Forest, and Two Winters in a Tipi.
 He teaches nature and survival at Medicine Bow, his wilderness school in the Appalachian Mountains outside Dahlonega, Georgia.